-SINGAPORE – March 29, 2023 – Veritas Technologies, the leader in secure multi-cloud data management, today announced a new research which indicates that more than half (58%) of consumers in Singapore (49% globally) think it’s the responsibility of the organisations that store their information online to delete it when it’s no longer needed.
-They’re also prepared to vote with their feet if businesses don’t cut back on data-related pollution: nearly half (47% globally and 48% in Singapore) said they would stop buying from a company if they knew it was willfully causing environmental damage by failing to control how much unnecessary or unwanted data it is storing.
+SYDNEY, AUSTRALIA – March 30, 2023 – Veritas Technologies, the leader in secure multi-cloud data management, today announced new research that indicates almost half of Australian consumers (46%) think it’s the responsibility of the organisations that store their information online to delete it when it’s no longer needed.
+They’re also prepared to vote with their feet if businesses don’t cut back on data-related pollution: nearly half (41%) said they would stop buying from a company if they knew it was willfully causing environmental damage by failing to control how much unnecessary or unwanted data it is storing.

-The research, which polled 13,000 consumers from 11 countries around the world, also found that half of the respondents from Singapore (46% globally) said it concerns them that 2% of global energy-related pollution emissions are caused by data centres.
-In response, nearly two-thirds (66%) of consumers in Singapore (59% globally) said they would like to see more focus from organisations on controlling the negative impact of online data storage on the environment.
+The research, which polled 13,000 consumers around the world including Australia, also found that nearly half (40%) said it concerns them that 2% of global energy-related pollution emissions are caused by data centers.
+In response, three-fifths (57%) of Aussie’s said they would like to see more focus from local organisations on controlling the negative impact of online data storage on the environment.
 This could include organisations encouraging their customers to close unused or inactive accounts and guidance on deleting obsolete information they no longer need or want.

-Andy Ng, Vice President and Managing Director of Asia South and Pacific Region at Veritas Technologies, said: “To lead the way for Singapore’s decarbonisation journey, business leaders need to be more conscious about the environmental impact – burgeoning but often overlooked – of their business operations.
-Data centres run 24 hours a day and by 2030 are expected to use as much as 8% of all electricity on the planet.
-It’s easy to forget that data centres are mostly fossil fuel-powered and generate about the same amount of CO2 as the airline industry.”
+Rags Srinivasan, chief sustainability officer at Veritas Technologies, said: “Beyond the costs of storing data, the hidden costs of its environmental impact should be at the top of every business leader’s agenda.
+Data centers run 24 hours a day and by 2030 are expected to use as much as 8% of all electricity on the planet.
+It’s easy to forget that data centers are mostly fossil fuel-powered and generate about the same amount of CO2 as the airline industry.”

-The new research also found that half of consumers ((51% globally and 52% in Singapore) said it concerns them that online data storage wastes energy and produces environmental pollution when, on average, half of the data enterprises store is redundant, obsolete or trivial (ROT) and another 35% is “dark” with unknown value, that according to separate Veritas research in which IT decision makers globally reported the percentages of ROT, dark and business critical data within their organisations.
+The new research also found that almost half (47%) of consumers globally said it concerns them that online data storage wastes energy and produces environmental pollution when, on average, half of the data enterprises store is redundant, obsolete or trivial (ROT) and another 35% is “dark” with unknown value, that according to separate Veritas research in which IT decision makers reported the percentages of ROT, dark and business critical data within their organisations.